skeeto/scratch/csvquote/README.md

 It's fast enough that stdio becomes a serious bottleneck, so the program bypasses it if possible.

+## Benchmark

+To run the live benchmark:

+    make bench

 [orig]: https://github.com/dbro/csvquote
 [via]: https://github.com/adamgordonbell/csvquote